Obtain an Applicant 498 ID

 Purpose of FCC Form 498

 The FCC Form 498 collects contact, billing, and remittance information.
-Once the information provided on this form has been approved, USAC issues the applicant an applicant 498 ID.

 The applicant 498 ID is a unique number issued to each applicant by USAC to ensure that approved funds are directed to the correct applicant bank account.
-A billed entity may have more than one applicant 498 ID if that entity has more than one bank account it uses to receive BEAR payments.
+Once the information provided on this form has been approved, USAC issues the applicant and Applicant 498 ID.

 The FCC Form 498 requires:

-- Basic information about the applicant–which will mostly auto-populate based on the applicant’s EPC account–such as billed entity name and address;
+• Basic information about the applicant–which will mostly auto-populate based on the applicant’s EPC account–such as billed entity name and address;

-- A Federal Employer Identification Number (EIN) or Taxpayer Identification Number (Tax ID);
+• A Federal Employer Identification Number (EIN) or Taxpayer Identification Number (Tax ID);

-- Remittance contact information;
+• Remittance contact information;

-- Financial contact information for the financial institution, such as an account and routing number; and
+• Financial contact information for the financial institution, such as an account and routing number; and

-- Any other billed entities (BENs) that should be associated with the same banking account information.
+• Any other billed entities (BENs) that should be associated with the same banking account information.

 How Applicants File FCC Form 498

-An applicant’s FCC Form 498 must be filed and processed by USAC before USAC can begin making direct payments to the applicant.
+An applicant’s FCC Form 498 must be filed in EPC and processed by USAC before USAC can begin making direct payments to the applicant.
 Applicants will use their applicant 498 ID when requesting direct BEAR payments.
 BEAR payments will be made to the bank account associated with the applicant 498 ID.

 Assign Roles and Permissions

-- School or Library Official:
+• School or Library Official:

-- Someone who occupies a position of authority for the applicant (typically a superintendent, assistant superintendent, principal, assistant principal, library director, assistant library director, county administrator, district administrator, or state education department or state library lead);
+• Someone who occupies a position of authority for the applicant (typically a superintendent, assistant superintendent, principal, assistant principal, library director, assistant library director, county administrator, district administrator, or state education department or state library lead);

-- Is not a consultant; and
+• Is not a consultant; and

-- Is authorized to certify that the information provided in the FCC Form 498 is true, accurate, and complete.
+• Is authorized to certify that the information provided in the FCC Form 498 is true, accurate, and complete.

-- General Financial Contact:
+• General Financial Contact:

-- Someone who is authorized to retrieve the FCC Form 498 information and obtain access to EPC; and
+• Someone who is authorized to retrieve the FCC Form 498 information and obtain access to EPC; and

-- Is able to complete but not certify updates to the FCC Form 498.
+• Is able to complete but not certify updates to the FCC Form 498.

 Verify your Federal EIN